-Have you ever experienced slow download speed when downloading or updating packages in Ubuntu even when your network connection is running fine?
-You encounter this issue especially when updating and installing packages for the first time after installing a new Ubuntu OS.
-However, there is a way to get around this by speeding up the download speed using apt-fast command in Linux.
+Have you ever experienced slow download speed when downloading or updating packages in Ubuntu, even if your network connection is working fine?
+This problem mainly occurs when you update and install packages for the first time after installing a new Ubuntu operating system.
+However, there is a way to work around this problem by speeding up the download speed with the apt-fast command in Linux.

-Apt-fast is a shell script wrapper for “apt-get” and “aptitude” that uses the power of either axel or aria 2 download managers to accelerate the download process.
-It improves download performance by downloading packages simultaneously in parallel with multiple packages per connection.
+Apt-fast is a shell script wrapper for “apt-get” and “aptitude” that harnesses the power of both axel and aria 2 download managers to speed up the download process.
+It improves download performance by downloading multiple packages per connection simultaneously and in parallel.

-In this article, we will walk through some steps to install apt-fast in order to accelerate the update and downloading process in Ubuntu.
-We will use Ubuntu 18.04 LTS for describing the procedure mentioned in this article.
+In this article, I will show you how to install and configure apt-fast to speed up the package update and download process in Ubuntu.
+We use Ubuntu 20.04 LTS for the description of the procedure mentioned in this article.